seasalt-ai/docs-dev/4b5185df31c6f044506adfc3eaa15c4266f32bb6/_sources/speech/readme.rst.txt

 The purpose of this tutorial is to demonstrate how to use SeaVoice SDK and services to do speech recognition and speech synthesis, and to customize your own Speech-To-Text (STT) models and Text-To-Speech (TTS) rules.
 In this tutorial we will walk-through:
     - How to use the SeaVoice SDK (Python) to do STT and TTS
     - How to use the SeaVoice RESTful APIs to do STT and TTS
-- How to use the STT customization feature to customize your STT model
-- How to use the TTS customization feature to customize your TTS rules

 SeaVoice SDK (Python)
 =====================